KratosMultiphysics/Examples/fluid_dynamics/validation/compressible_sod_shock_tube/README.md

 * Specific heat (_c<sub>p</sub>_): 722.14 _J/KgK_
 * Heat capacity ratio (&gamma;): 1.4

-An adaptive time step strategy based on the CFL and Fourier numbers is used.
+An adaptive time step strategy based on the CFL is used.

 ## Results
 The problem is solved with a Variational Multi-Scale stabilized compressible Navier-Stokes formulation written in conservative variables (1).
 An explicit third order otal-variational-diminishing Runge-Kutta explicit strategy is used for the time discretization, see (2) for more details.
 The physics-based shock capturing technique described in (3) is also used.